ynair3-sys/IS-477-Project-/StatusReport.md

 <h2>Next Steps</h2>

+* Complete a better analysis of FAIR principles and create documentation that goes into a lot more depth about it as well.
 * Integrate the two cleaned datasets and store the output in data/integrated/.

 * Finalize column alignment and document integration rules.